jaredly/j3/Roadmap.md

 - [ ] now let's look into ... text?
   - [x] text with inclusions
   - [ ] letttts try wrapping some text?
+- [ ] and then we'll need to try rich text, right?

 So, right now I'm ironing out layout things.